Mississippi Immigration Attorneys

 Chhabra & Gibbs, P.A.
 Immigration Team offers an array of Immigration legal services for clients around the United States Nation and in the Mississippi area such as adjustment of status, citizenship, green card, work permits, spousal cases, and deportation as well as asylum.

 Our Mississippi Immigration Attorneys are also here to assist in Personal Injury, Workers’ Compensation, Criminal Cases, as well as Family Cases.
-Our legal team speaks English as well as Spanish, Arabic, Punjabi, Hindi, and Urdu.
+Our legal team speaks English as well as Spanish, and Punjabi.
 We have a combined 10 year legal experience handling immigration matters for the Mississippi area.
 You can reach us by calling 601-948-8005 or by using our live chat.

 We are located in the heart of downtown Jackson, Mississippi in the Plaza Building across from the Governors mansion inside Chhabra & Gibbs, P.A.
 120 N Congress Street – Suite 200-A.

 We are a Jackson, Mississippi family-oriented, hard-working Immigration legal team who view our clients as friends and extended members of our family.

 Our legal team have represented clients in over 31 different countries, have over 10 years immigration experience, and offers not only Spanish interpretation but Punjabi as well.

 With immigration law being highly complex and full of technicalities, you need dedicated professionals on your side to help fight for your opportunity, family and hope for the future.

 Our award winning team believe that fighting for not only your rights, but hope for the future and bringing families together is what makes our job all worth it.